gustavocoding/ansible/infinispan-rolling/README.md

 ```

 ### Utility scripts

+To run the scripts below, it's necessary to pass "-l <clusterName>":

 * cache-size.sh:   Prints the cache size of each member
 * ispn-members.sh: Prints the members of the cluster, as seen by each member